jupyter/nbviewer/README.md

 - `local`

 #### Writing a new Provider
+There are several already additional providers [proposed/requested](/jupyter/nbviewer/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aprovider).
+Some providers are more involved than others, and some, such as those which would require user authentication, will take some work to support properly.

 A provider is implemented as a python module, which can expose a few functions:

 ##### `uri_rewrites`
-If you just need to rewrite URLs (or URIs) of another site/namespace, implement `uri_rewrites`, which will allow the front page to transform an arbitrary string (usually an URI fragment), escape it correctly and turn it into a URL.
+If you just need to rewrite URLs (or URIs) of another site/namespace, implement `uri_rewrites`, which will allow the front page to transform an arbitrary string (usually an URI fragment), escape it correctly, and turn it into a "canonical" nbviewer URL.
+See the [dropbox provider](./providers/dropbox/handlers.py) for a simple example of rewriting URLs without using a custom API client.

 ##### `default_handlers`
 If you need custom logic, such as connecting to an API, implement `default_handlers`.

-`default_handlers` suggests
+See the [github provider](./providers/github/handlers.py) for a complex example of providing multiple handlers.

-##### Configuration
+##### Error Handling
-To enable your provider,
-> TBD
+While you _could_ re-implement upstream HTTP error handling, a small convenience method is provided for intercepting HTTP errors.
+On a given URL handler that inherits from `BaseHandler`, overload the `client_error_message` and re-call it with your message (or `None`).
+See the [gist provider](./providers/gist/handlers.py) for an example of customizing the error message.

 ### Formats
-Providers are ways to present notebooks to the user.
+Formats are ways to present notebooks to the user.

 `nbviewer` ships with two providers:
 - `html`
 - `slides`

 #### Writing a new Format
-> TBD
+If you'd like to write a new format, open a ticket, or speak up on [gitter][]!
+We have some work yet to do to support your next big thing in notebook publishing, and we'd love to here from you.